 For some, it is about great get-togethers while for others, it is about visiting decorated parts of the cities, jhankis, and more.
 Also, there are those who look forward to unique celebrations.
-Here are the best 5 ways Dussehra is celebrated in India.
+Here are the best 5 Dussehra celebrations in India.

-Best 5 Dussehra Celebrations in India You Must Check Out
+Top 5 Dussehra Celebrations in India

 To make your festive fervor more wholesome, here are the top places for the best Dussehra celebrations in India.
+Merriments are ringing in.

 - Rath Yatra – Participate in the procession of Lord Raghunath where many idols of deities are carried on a decorated chariot led by the King of Kullu to the main ground.

-- Dussehra Fair – enjoy folk music and dance that represent Kullu’s tradition.
+- Dussehra Fair – Enjoy folk music and dance that represent Kullu’s tradition.
 Buy authentic handicrafts, especially the traditional Pattu patterned shawl or cap.

-Dussehra has a new flavor of festivities in Gujarat.
+When it comes to the Dussehra celebrations in different parts of India, their fete can’t be ignored in Gujarat.
+Here, the festival has a new flavor of festivities.
 It looks like a scene from Bollywood – flamboyant dresses, lively music, synchronized Garba dances, and colorful lights all around.
-Celebrated as Navratra, the festival is marked by performing aarti of Goddess Durga.
+Celebrated as Navratra, the aarti of Goddess Durga marks the festival.

 - Garba dance – Dance to the traditional Garba music, while being clad in colorful Gujarati dresses.

 - Meet your soulmate – If you are single, you might find your significant other while grooving to the music and clanking dandiyas.